 | Lifecycle Discovery | Automated process that analyzes a repository and discovers how to install, build, run, and test it. |

 | Project Spec | Source-of-truth for what the migration must produce (also called Instructions).
-Reviewed and approved in the Knowledge Hub using chat (the Hub opens automatically the first time the spec is ready). |
+Review and approve in the Project Knowledge drawer using chat. |

 | Milestone | Ordered, reviewable chunk of migration work with explicit scope and dependencies. |